 Map 13-2: Potential Land Use for Annexation Areas shows the City's position on the land use classifications appropriate for lands within the Category 1 and Category 2 Annexation Areas.
-The zoning classifications considered for each land use classification are identified in Table 12-1: Land Use and Zoning Matrix.
+The zoning classifications considered for each land use category (classification) are identified in Table 12-1: Land Use and Zoning Matrix.

-Map 13-2 identifies following areas for Residential Medium Density land use classification if annexed into the City: the Papen Farm east of Wyoming Mill Road, the Kesselring Farm south of Webbs Lane, the enclave area along Nixon Lane and Acorn Lane, and the area north of Denneys Road.
-The plan identifies areas to the west of the City, including Fox Hall Drive and the Artis Drive area, as low-density residential land use.
+Map 13-2 identifies following areas for Residential Medium Density land use category if annexed into the City: the Papen Farm east of Wyoming Mill Road, the Kesselring Farm south of Webbs Lane, the enclave area along Nixon Lane and Acorn Lane, and the area north of Denney's Road.
+The plan identifies areas to the west of the City including Fox Hall Drive, Mifflin Road, and the Artis Drive areas and the Rodney Village area as the Residential Low Density land use category.
 This designation is also recommended in the area east of State Route 1 along Fox Road (currently developed residential lots).

-The map identifies the large enclave area north of the Dover Mall (which is currently a manufactured home park) as Mixed Use.
+The map identifies the large enclave area north of the Dover Mall (which is currently a manufactured home park and other commercial and residential areas) as Mixed Use.
 If this area were to annex and redevelop, it is an ideal opportunity for a master-planned mixed-use community.

 The large enclave area east of McKee Road and north of College Road has been identified as Mixed Use if annexed.
 This area is adjacent to other industrially zoned areas and is bisected by the railroad tracks but could support mixed residential and commercial uses as well.
+The area east of the railroad corridor is identified as Open Space and has recently become part of the Fork Branch Nature Preserve.
 There is a small enclave area along McKee Road north of College Road that has been identified as Office and Office Parks.
-Most of the remainder enclave areas have been designated as Commercial in use if annexed.
+Most of the remainder enclave areas that front on major road corridors have been designated as a Commercial land use category if annexed.